Acclime helps you set up, manage & advance your business in China and beyond.

 Purpose of a financial statement audit

-To enhance the degree of confidence in the financial statements, a qualified external party (an audit / CPA firm) is engaged to audit the financial statements, including related information disclosed by management, to give their professional opinions on whether they fairly present, in all material respects, the company’s financial performance over a given periods and financial position as of a particular date in accordance with relevant General Accepted Accounting Principles (GAAP), known as Accounting Standards for Business Enterprise (PRC GAAP) in China.
+To enhance the degree of confidence in the financial statements, a qualified external party (an audit/CPA firm) is engaged to audit the financial statements, including related information disclosed by management, to give their professional opinions on whether they fairly present, in all material respects, the company’s financial performance over a given period and financial position as of a particular date in accordance with relevant General Accepted Accounting Principles (GAAP), known as Accounting Standards for Business Enterprise (PRC GAAP) in China.

 Benefits of a financial statement audit